Rangoli: Etymology

-Rangoli in different states
+In different states

-In middle India mainly in Chhattisgarh Rangoli is called Chaook and is generally drawn at the entrance of a house or any other building.
+In middle India, mainly in Chhattisgarh, Rangoli is called Chaook and is generally drawn at the entrance of a house or any other building.
 Powdered quartz, dried rice flour or other forms of white dust powder is used for drawing Chaooks.
 Although there are numerous traditional Chaook patterns, many more can be created depending on the creativity of the person who draws it.
 It is considered auspicious as it signifies showering of good luck and prosperity on the house and in the family.
 It is not drawn like a Bolka picture.
 Patterns are created based on certain systems.
 Generally, women get up early in the morning and clean the area just outside the entrance of their houses with cow dung, sprinkle the area with water and draw the Chaook.
 In Maharashtra and Karnataka, rangoli are drawn on the doors of homes so that evil forces attempting to enter are repelled.

 During the festival of Onam in Kerala, flowers are laid down for each of the ten days of the celebration, the design growing larger and more complex every day.
 In Tamil Nadu, Andhra Pradesh and Karnataka, and many parts of Maharashtra, the rangoli or Kolam is drawn upon the ground or floor daily.
 The designs are geometric and symmetrical मूल्यतः shapes but the materials used are similar rangoli: powdered quartz, rice flour or slurry is used.
 In Rajasthan the Mandana are painted on walls.
 Mmandne, various festivals, major festivals and can be categorized based on seasons.
 Different shapes depending on the size of it also can be shared.
 Kumaon's "writing beat 'or in a variety of plotting symbols Thapa, artistic designs, Bellbutoan is used.
 Alikhthap of society apart – separated by different groups – different icons and art media is used.
 In Odisha, the Murja is put at the aangan of every home in front of the Tulsi plant called "Tulasi chahura".
 The rangoli patterns mostly are dedicated to Lord Krishna and Lord Jagannath.
-The Murja festival is observed during the auspicious month of Kartika ending on Kartika Purnima.In West Bengal,Alponas are created using rice flour.Alponas are similar to kolams and are created during major festvals that bengalis celebrate like Durga Puja,Kali Puja,Saraswati Puja,Kojagori Lakshmi Puja and Jogodhatri Puja.
+The Murja festival is observed during the auspicious month of Kartika ending on Kartika Purnima.
+In West Bengal, Alponas are created using rice flour.
+Alponas are similar to kolams and are created during major festvals that Bengalis celebrate like Durga Puja, Kali Puja, Saraswati Puja, Kojagori Lakshmi Puja and Jogodhatri Puja.